ubershy/StreamSis/README.md

   - Download and unpack it somewhere on your computer.
 Or ```git clone``` it from the link using a program called Git.
 - Basic knowledge for working with Maven.
   - Download and unpack it in your head.
 Here's the nice link: https://maven.apache.org/guides/getting-started/index.html
-  - I really recommend you to take some time and get to know Maven.
+  - Take some time and get to know Maven.
 Maven is used in many Java projects, because it's so convenient.

 Alright.
 Then, to be able to run and debug StreamSis from IDE:
-- Execute the command ```mvn clean install``` in StreamSis repository directory to check if it assembles.
+- Using command line execute the command ```mvn clean package``` in StreamSis repository directory to check if it assembles.
   - If you haven't executed this command before, Maven will start downloading plugins for himself and libraries for StreamSis. **It might take some time.**
   - Successful execution should create ```target/assembled``` subdirectory with a runnable JAR file.
 - **Import** the StreamSis repository directory **as Maven project** into your favorite IDE that supports Java 8 and Maven.